Solid locally analytic representations: Geometric interpretation of locally analytic representations

 and hence the functor $- \otimes_{K[T^{\pm1}]}^L K$ commutes with limits.
 Let $(M_{n})_{[n]\in \Delta}$ be a cosimplicial diagram in $\Mod_{\n{K}_{\sol}}(K[T^{\pm 1}])$ such that $(j^* M_{n})_{[n]\in \Delta}$ is $q_!$-split.
 Then we have

 In the first equivalence we used that $j^*j_!$ is the identity.
 In the second equivalence we used that $j^*$ commute with limits being the pullback of an open immersion.
 In the third equality we use \eqref{eqCohomologyBB}.
-The fourth equivalence follows by \cite[Examples 3.11 and 3.13]{MathewDescent}.
+The fourth equivalence follows by the $q_!$-splitness of $(j^*M_n)_{[n]\in \Delta}$ and \cite[Example 3.11]{MathewDescent} which guarantees that the totalization tower is pro-constant, and \cite[Example 3.13]{MathewDescent} which allows to commute the limit with the tensor.
 The fifth follows since the functor $- \otimes_{K[T^{\pm1}]}^L K$ commutes with limits.
 The last equality follows from \eqref{eqCohomologyBB} again.

 \end{itemize}

 \end{proof}

 \begin{lemma} Consider the cartesian square Then $ f^*f_{\natural}K= q_{\natural}q^* K$ is canonically isomorphic to $\ell_{\bb{Z}, K}^{temp}$ as Hopf algebras. \end{lemma} \begin{proof}